Manhattan College Athletic Compliance

 NCAA rules require the effort of everyone associated with an institution's athletic program - institutional staff, faculty, students, student-athletes and representatives of athletic interests.
 In order to act within NCAA rules, it is important to understand not only the rules themselves, but also why the NCAA rules exist and why schools must monitor compliance with the rules.

-This site does not encompass every rules scenario; therefore, the compliance staff invites and encourages anyone with a compliance-related question or concern to contact the Compliance Coordinator, Ariel Pesante at 718-862-7727.
+This site does not encompass every rules scenario; therefore, the compliance staff invites and encourages anyone with a compliance-related question or concern to contact William Aloia, Jr., Assistant Director of Athletics for Compliance at 718-862-7727.
 The compliance office is located in Draddy Gymanisum, Room 503

 This website is intended to provide you with a general understanding of NCAA regulatory guidelines.
 We ask our supporters to help keep Manhattan College's tradition of athletic integrity intact by following NCAA, MAAC and College regulations.